 ANT+!
 Easily collect and transmit real-time data such as heart rate, speed, bike cadence and power to up your game and improve performance.
 It is an excellent way to stay motivated by seeing real-time data and results!

 Available on both free and paid versions of Endomondo, it currently works on phones with a built-in ANT+ chip including Xperia arc, X8, X10 mini and X10 mini pro from SonyEricsson.
-Read more
+Continue reading Endomondo gets even more motivating with ANT+ performance tracking

 Here’s the challenge when supporting 7 different OS platforms: As soon as one app gets a new feature, you have six other kids screaming for the same thing…